infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 ### Adding a new attribute and options to manifest

-To choose which color theme we want to use for our Quote block, we need to define it in the manifest.
+For editors to be able to choose which color theme to use for the Quote block, we need to define an attribute for it in the manifest.
 Navigate to **_src/Blocks/components/quote/manifest.json_** and add the following value inside `attributes`:

 ```json
 "quoteColorTheme": {